ProtocolONE/token_one/README.md

 You would be switched to development network.
 Now you are able to deploy contracts.

+To run test you should start node with ganache-cli.cmd -p 8555 -g 1 -l 10000000000000

+Then in another console
+truffle console
+test

 ## The Crowdsale Specification
 * ONE token is ERC-20 compliant.
 * Token allocation: